 Work continues on rebuilding the North Adams tower after the collapse of March 2014.
 Over last winter, a new tower was erected.
 This is a fairly substantial tower.

 In the interim, a new Shively 6810 four bay half wave spaced antenna was ordered.
 This antenna will be combined for two stations, WUPE-FM and WNNI using a Shively 2630-2-06 branched combiner.
 The 70 foot utility pole next to the building will be retained as a backup facility for both stations.
 The Shively Antenna went up in stages.

 Prescott Tower from Rutland Vermont was on site to do the tower work.
 They were the primary contractor for installing the new tower and did a really nice job of it.

-After that, there was twenty feet of rigid line, another tuning section, then the 1 5/8 inch helax into the transmitter room.
+After that, there were twenty feet of rigid line, another tuning section, then the 1 5/8 inch heliax into the transmitter room.
 The antenna was tuned and the load looks very good.
 We are waiting for the electrician to finish wiring up the new racks and we will move both stations into their new home.

 Hurricane season is here.
 This time of year makes me fondly remember hurricanes of the past and the things we had to do to get stations back on the air; walking a mile down a sandy spit of land, wading through swamp water to get to the transmitter shack, being threatened with arrest by the Connecticut National Guard, blow drying RF modules with a hair dryer, sleeping in a camper for a week… Ahhhh, good times, great times!